NealMenon/Docker-Kafka-Prom-Graf/README.md

 ```
 $ sudo docker exec -it kafka /bin/sh
 $ cd /opt/kafka
-$ ./bin/kafka-topics.sh --create --zookeeper zookeeper:2181 --replication-factor 1 --partitions 1 --topic sachin
+$ ./bin/kafka-topics.sh --create --zookeeper zookeeper:2181 --replication-factor 1 --partitions 1 --topic helloworld
 ```
 You can see the list of all topics created using
 ```
 $ bin/kafka-topics.sh --list --zookeeper zookeeper:2181
 ```
-Now that we have a sample topic called sachin, we will link a producer to this topic.
+Now that we have a sample topic called helloworld, we will link a producer to this topic.
 Also, we'll add some data:

 ```
-$ bin/kafka-console-producer.sh --broker-list localhost:9092 --topic sachin
+$ bin/kafka-console-producer.sh --broker-list localhost:9092 --topic helloworld
 >this is the FIRST message
 >this is the SECOND message
 >this is the THIRD message